gxjansen/gxjansen.github.io/project/planning.md

 - [ ] event images: dark/light mode (e.g. can't see spryker logo in white mode)

 ### Other / functional details that need fixing
-- [ ] Podcast subscription links
 - [x] Podcast bottom CTA
 - [x] Events bottom CTA
 - [x] /about: remove form, add social media contact buttons
 - [ ] Below a blog post, there is a "Back to article overview" back to previous article button and a next article button.
 The UI could improve here.
 - [x] Remove the "updated" line from article detail pages
-- [ ] on /press/, the podcasts often only seem to load after a refresh
+- [x] on /press/, the podcasts often only seem to load after a refresh
 - [x] Why is there bot a src/pages/post/[...slug].astro and a src/pages/post/[slug].astro?
 Is one of them redundant?

 ### Checks